top of page

 6. Data Storage and Third-Party Processors

-All clinical records are held electronically within WriteUP,¹⁵ a specialist clinical records platform operating in accordance with UK GDPR.
-WriteUP acts as a data processor on behalf of Become Your Change Ltd. No paper records are maintained.
-WriteUP provides encrypted, secure storage of all clinical notes and correspondence, a unified eight-year retention period for all records, compliant and secure destruction at the end of the retention period, and affiliated executor services in support of Bronwyn's Clinical Will arrangement.
+All clinical and professional records are held electronically within WriteUpp,¹⁵ a specialist clinical records platform that adheres to UK clinical retention requirements and operates in accordance with UK GDPR.
+WriteUpp acts as a data processor on behalf of Become Your Change Ltd. No paper records are maintained.

 6.2 Administrative and Booking Systems